CommandFusion/Autonomic-MMS/README.markdown

    * View the realtime feedback and status of the Now Playing items.
    * Control and view information of up to 5 different instances (zones)
    * Add and saves new playlists or delete selected playlists, tracks, etc.
-   * Control different MMS servers just by changing their IP address on the fly (*in the todolist)
+   * Control different MMS servers

 ### Bug Reporting/Feature Requests